 Food Vendors will be available at the finish at the Luke Harrop Circuit.

 The GC100 is not a “closed road event” and all riders must accept the event terms and conditions.

-Participants must bring their event receipt on the morning to confirm participation and rider ID.
+Participants must bring their event receipt (mobile phone acceptable) on the morning to confirm participation and rider ID.

 The event course will have the following;

 - Marshalls at most major intersections to indicate direction and provide traffic awareness.
 All roundabouts that require riders to go left or right will have marshalls so if no marshall is in attendance, proceed straight through the roundabout.

 - Mobile “Bicycle Mechanics” for minor bike repairs